 It’s also typical for authors to take a hiatus from social media while on a tight deadline, or even for a mental health break.
 But when it comes to social media, most authors seem to agree: make sure you’re having fun!

 Which social media platforms have you decided to invest the most time in?
+And which platforms do you think are here to stay?
 Let us know in the comments below!